Developing a Wind Farm

 What is a wind farm?

 A wind farm is a large collection of turbines that capture wind energy with their blades.
-When wind causes the blades to spin, an electrical generator within the turbine produces electricity which is then transferred into the national power grid, which distributes electricity to homes and businesses across Aotearoa New Zealand.
+When wind causes the blades to spin, an electrical generator within the turbine produces electricity which is then transferred into the national power grid networks, which distribute electricity to homes and businesses across Aotearoa New Zealand.

 Why wind?